thelukasssheee/CarND-Vehicle-Detection-P5/README.md

 ![alt text](./output_images/md_final_vehicle_detection_scale2.22_all_testimages.png)

 On image `test3.jpg`, a **false negative** detection is visible.
 This is due to the large scale (2.2188) which was applied.
-By applying a smaller scale, this false negative is removed.
+By applying a smaller scale, this false negative disappears again.
+In a later stage, when multiple scales are applied and combined to a heat map, you can get rid of this false reading.

 Occasionally, as visible on image `test5.jpg`, you can also see a **false positive** detections.
 The reduction of false positives takes place later in the video implementation and is explained in the following chapter.